 Lycaste Orchid Facts

 - Firstly, the term Lycaste Orchid actually represents the collective common name of an entire group of flowers.
 This small but impressive genus of truly breathtaking orchids further contains a respectable number of plants.
 That’s a total of 30 species.

 Lycaste Orchid Physical Description

-All known varieties of the gorgeous Lycaste Orchid possess the thin, pleated leaves, and egg-shaped pseudobulbs for which the genus has become famous.
+For one, most forms possess the distinctively thin, pleated leaves, and egg-shaped pseudobulbs for which the genus has become famous.
 As with all known orchids, though, the stunning flowers display the same basic physical pattern of construction.

-The sepals may be either orange, green, reddish brown, or yellow.
+Overall, though, the sepals may be either orange, green, reddish brown, or yellow.
 Nevertheless, however, the petals most commonly display the brighter colors of white, orange, or yellow.
 This combination always makes for a truly striking pattern of colors.

-The flowers of most Lycaste Orchid varieties also attain significant sizes.
+The flowers of most recognized Lycaste Orchid varieties also attain significant sizes.
 These lovely blooms typically grow to a length of about 4 in (10 cm) in diameter.
-A few varieties, however, may reach as much as 7.1 in (18 cm).
+A few known varieties, however, sometimes attain a length measuring as much as 7.1 in (18 cm).

 Lycaste Orchid Distribution, Habitat, and Ecology